tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-02-14-vertica-post-8.markdown

 WHERE sorted_by_modify_date.rank = 1;
 ```

-As the second example demonstrates, `WITH` clause solves two problems: 1) names come first, 2) sub-queries are unnested.
+As the second example demonstrates, `WITH` clause solves two problems: 1) names come first, 2) sub-queries are un-nested.
 The `WITH` clause puts the name above the code, like declaring a function with code in the sub-query.
 We can pick a meaningful, intention revealing name for it and we can refer to that "function" in the following sub-queries in the same `WITH` clause.
-Moreover, the most powerful impact of `WITH` clause is that sub-queries can be unnested to follow the order and flow of developers' thoughts.
+Moreover, the most powerful impact of `WITH` clause is that sub-queries can be un-nested to follow the order and flow of developers' thoughts.
 We can define multiple queries for multiple steps, and each of them can refer to the *previously* defined queries in the same `WITH` clause.

-The following example desmonstrates the power of [literate programming](https://en.wikipedia.org/wiki/Literate_programming) in SQL, enabled by `WITH` clause:
+The following example demonstrates the power of [literate programming](https://en.wikipedia.org/wiki/Literate_programming) in SQL, enabled by `WITH` clause:

 ``` sql Traffic classification of a Music website
 WITH Total_Traffic AS